erikw/tmux-powerline/README.md

 * Recent tmux version
 * `bash --version` >= 3.2 (Does not have to be your default shell.)
 * A patched font.
-Follow instructions at [Lokaltog/vim-powerline/fontpatcher](https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher) or [download](https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts) a new one.
+Follow instructions at [Powerline Installation](http://powerline.readthedocs.org/en/latest/installation/linux.html) or [download](https://github.com/powerline/fonts) a new one.
 However you can use other substitute symbols as well; see `config.sh`.

 ## Segment Requirements
 Requirements for some segments.
 You only need to fulfill the requirements for those segments you want to use.